 If your child is older, you may be able to leave him alone for longer than a few minutes at a time.
 Or maybe you have more than two children and the older ones can help with the younger ones at these times.
 This is all well and good!
 However, if you are like me, and have two kids 17 months apart, chances are you will need to get a little more creative.

 Keeping a sibling quiet during a nap can also be a challenge.
 We live in a ranch-style house with a finished basement.
 You can hear someone from any room on the main floor.
 We don't even use a baby monitor when the kids are sleeping unless we're outside or downstairs.
 Therefore, when Phoebe is sleeping, I try to take Gideon either outside or downstairs.
 Remember that basement living room that I have gated off?
 We usually go down there while Phoebe is taking her morning nap.
 I then usually take him outside during her afternoon one, if the weather cooperates.

 Sometimes removing the sibling from the area isn't an option.
 You could try to keep him quiet by letting him continue the special activity you brought out to get the baby to sleep.
 Organized activities, like a craft, would be an awesome way to keep him busy during this time too.
 Or if you allow any screen time, during a sibling nap would be an efficient time for it if you need to get some things done too.
 Also, use a sound machine for the baby.
-It will help drown out any noise that does get through.
+It will help drown out any noise that does happen.

 Siblings can add a challenge to getting your little ones to sleep.
 Making it special for them or giving them something to look forward to will make it easier on them - and you.
 Is there any special way you've found to do this in your family?

 This is Part 1 of the More to Love blog series.
 This series talks about common sleep issues for families with more than one child.
-Parts 2 and 3 will be coming out in the next couple of weeks!

 ~Ashley Bell, pediatric sleep consultant